Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: Experiments

 \subsubsection{Baseline Models}

-To predict continuous trust, sociability, and competence scores---each defined on a scale from -3 to +3---we trained majority-vote (``dummy'') and logistic regression (LR) models using TF–IDF embeddings.
-Specifically, we trained one model per dimension, resulting in six classifiers in total (i.e., three dummy and three LR) that serve as baseline models.
+To predict continuous trust, sociability, and competence scores---each defined on a scale from -3 to +3---we train majority-vote (``dummy'') and logistic regression (LR) models using TF--IDF embeddings.
+Specifically, we train one model per dimension, resulting in six classifiers in total (i.e., three dummy and three LR models) that serve as baselines.